Geometric convergence results for closed minimal surfaces via bubbling analysis: Strong compactness theorems

-\begin{proof} Combining the conclusion of Proposition \ref{pro:mult} with \eqref{eq:CMineq} we get that a converging sequence of minimal surfaces with index uniformly bounded by $j$ shall converge with multiplicity $m$ bounded from above via a linear function of $j$.
-Once again, we need to distinguish two cases depending on whether the limit $M$ is two-sided or one-sided.
+in particular dropping the term involving the genus of $\Sigma$.
+Combining this estimate with the conclusion of Proposition \ref{pro:mult} we get that a converging sequence of minimal surfaces with index uniformly bounded by $j$ shall converge with multiplicity $m$ bounded from above via a linear function of $j$.
+We need to distinguish two cases depending on whether the limit $M$ is two-sided or one-sided.
 In the former case, using Lemma \ref{lem:sumindex}, we get